Skip to content

 Advanced:

-• dpr(ratio: number) - Set device pixel ratio
+• dpr(ratio: number) - Set the legacy/custom-hook DPR uniform

 • verbose(enable: boolean) - Enable/disable verbose logging